TheJammer53/cloudhero/README.md

 cloudher
 updating file

-Making new changes in git commands
+Making new changes in git commands for week 2 module